lslowmotion/stable-diffusion-webui-podman/README.md

 - Supports CUDA, ROCm, and IPEX (as per latest commit, IPEX is only supported on Intel Arc A Series and Data Center GPU)
 - Supports SD 1.5 and SDXL for AUTOMATIC1111 and ComfyUI
 - Supports SD 3 and 3.5 for ComfyUI
-- Supports FLUX.1-dev GGUF for ComfyUI
+- Supports FLUX.1-dev GGUF and Nunchaku SVDQuant for ComfyUI
+- Supports Wan2.1 GGUF
+- Supports TeaCache
 - Requires podman-compose 1.1.0 or newer

 ## Quick Setup